top of page

 _22A9202_The_Team.jpg

-ADH, a Maui based 501(c)(3) nonprofit organization, and the Queens Medical Center recently completed a major research study, investigating dogs' ability to detect SARS-CoV-2 in people.
-The dogs achieved extremely high accuracy rates and the results will soon be published in a peer-reviewed medical journal.
+ADH, a Maui based 501(c)(3) nonprofit organization, and the Queens Medical Center completed a major research study, investigating dogs' ability to detect SARS-CoV-2 in people.
+The dogs achieved extremely high accuracy rates and the results are published in a peer-reviewed medical journal.

 _22A9181_Yuki.jpg